elena-poddubnaia/quiz-game/README.md

 - [x] Try test first approach
 - [x] Show options as they are added (on Add option button click, like list of tags)
 - [x] Clear input field after adding an option
-- [ ] HW: extract test step to higher level, name function as what it means to user, navigate through the test, read Page Object
+- [x] Extract test step to higher level, name function as what it means to user, navigate through the test, read Page Object
+- [x] Enable selecting one option as correct answer
+- [x] Enjoy
+- [ ] Create page object for Play Game page
 - [ ] Add possability to remove option
-- [ ] Enable selecting one option as correct answer
 - [ ] Implement form validation(fields are full field)
-- [ ] Enjoy

-Goals for Braves:
+And:
 - [ ] TypeScript
 - [ ] Connect New Game Page with Play Game

+Goals for Braves:
 - [ ] Database query and API calls

 ## Tips